yeshua-g/PACS_C1/README.md

 given $d_0 = -\alpha_0 \nabla f(x_0)$ $$x_{k+1} = x_k + d_k$$ $$d_{k+1} = \eta d_k - \alpha_{k+1} \nabla f(x_{k+1})$$
 Here the User cannot longer choose *Armijo rule* since $d_k$ cannot be guaranteed to be a descent direction.
 So alongside *Exponential Decay* and *Inverse Decay* it has been added a possibility to use a *Fixed Alpha* ( $\alpha_0$ )

-To deal with Heavy-ball parameters the User have to go in [HeavyballParameters] section of the **dataGetPot** file that looks like this:
+To deal with Heavy-ball parameters the User has to go in [HeavyballParameters] section of the **dataGetPot** file that looks like this:
 ```
 [HeavyballParameters]
 Alpha0 = 0.05